GoobyCorp/MLSSE/README.md

                         The level you want Mario to have --luigi-level LUIGI_LEVEL
+                        The level you want Luigi to have --mario-bonuses MARIO_BONUSES
+                        The value you want to set Mario's bonus stats to --luigi-bonuses LUIGI_BONUSES
-                        The level you want Luigi to have --coins COINS         The amount of coins you want --mushrooms MUSHROOMS
+                        The value you want to set Luigi's bonus stats to --coins COINS         The amount of coins you want --mushrooms MUSHROOMS
                         The amount of mushrooms you want